Disabilities (General) / Spinal Cord Injury

 Website: http://www.makoa.org/quadlist.htm or http://www.facebook.com/quadlist

 Online.
 Founded 1989.
-A UK-based organization of LGBT people who self-identify as disabled.
-Follows the social model of disability.
-Offers information, advice (on a non-professional basis) and social contact for members through online groups.
+A UK-based organization of lesbian, gay, bisexual and transgender (LBGT) people who are disabled.
+Offers information, suggestions and social contact for members through online groups.
 Provides advocacy and campaigns on issues affecting disabled LBGT people.
 Provides online newsletters, news and notices.